-Alice L. Pawley is an Associate Professor in the School of Engineering Education and an affiliate faculty member in the Gender, Women’s and Sexuality Studies Program and the Division of Environmental and Ecological Engineering at Purdue University.
+Alice L. Pawley is a Professor in the School of Engineering Education and an affiliate faculty member in the Gender, Women’s and Sexuality Studies Program and the Environmental and Ecological Engineering at Purdue University.
 She is an affiliate faculty member with the Institute for a Sustainable Future.

 She grew up in south-central Wisconsin, and went to school in England (1990-91), France (1994-95), Canada (1995-99), and the US (1981-90, 1991-94, 2000-07).
 Both of her parents were born in England, and her family lives in Wisconsin, British Columbia, Pennsylvania, Iowa, and the U.K. She now lives in Indiana.
 Her mother and father were faculty members; her mother retired in 2016, and her father died in 2019.
 Her sister is also faculty member, and her brother is a nurse.
 Her husband also works at Purdue in the School of Engineering Education.
 She has two kids, 7 and 11, who were e-learning at home in 2020-21, and are blessedly now back in school.
 She was diagnosed with ADHD in April 2022, and the diagnosis and subsequent treatment have been a great relief.
 She is a citizen of the US, Canada, and the UK.

 Dr. Pawley obtained a Bachelors of Engineering degree in Chemical Engineering at McGill University, graduating with distinction in 2000.
 She attended the University of Wisconsin-Madison for graduate studies, completing a Master’s of Science degree in Industrial Engineering in 2003 (thesis title: “A Class of Their Own: Impact of a Supplementary Curriculum for Developing Critical Thinking about “Women in Engineering” in First-Year Women Engineering Students”).
 She completed her Ph.D in Industrial and Systems Engineering, with a minor in women’s studies, in 2007; her dissertation was titled “Where do you draw the line?
 A study of academic engineers negotiating the boundaries of engineering.”